Posttraumatic Stress Disorder (PTSD)

 Primary support persons are family members or close friends who play the roles of advocate, confidant, and “cheerleader.”
 Healthcare workers are often involved with primary support persons, assisting them to help with treatment and cope with the patient’s symptoms as well as to take care of themselves.
 It is beneficial if support persons are assisted to:

-- Avoid pressure but be willing to listen.
+- Avoid exerting pressure but be willing to listen.
 Do not try to force the person with PTSD to talk.
 Support persons should understand that patients may have difficulty talking about their traumatic experiences, and in some cases, talking can make things worse.
-They can be encouraged to be ready to listen when the patient is ready to speak.
+Support persons can be encouraged to be ready to listen when the patient is ready to speak.

 - Be patient.
 It is important for support persons to understand that the process of recovery takes time and that there are often setbacks; the important thing is to remain positive and be patient.

 - Recognize that withdrawal is part of the disorder.
 Often the patient may resist help.
-When this occurs, support persons should allow “breathing room” and let the patient know they are available when he/she is ready to accept help.
+When this occurs, support persons should allow “breathing room” and let the patient know they are available when the patient is ready to accept help.

 - Offer to attend medical appointments.
 When a support person attends appointments along with the patient, it can increase understanding and assistance with treatment.

 - Encourage participation.
-Even though it may be difficult for the patient, it is important that support persons encourage him or her to return to a normal routine that includes socialization and celebrating with friends and family.
+Even though it may be difficult for the patient, it is important that support persons encourage the patient to return to a normal routine that includes socialization and celebrating with friends and family.

 - Encourage contact with family and friends.
 A support system can help the person get through difficult changes and stressful times.